Wake Held For Busta's Bodyguard, Pressure For Rappers To Come Forward Grows

 Mourners laid Israel Ramirez, 29, to rest at the Century Funeral Home, where hundreds of family and friends turned out.

-Police believe Ramirez was shot and killed as he shielded Busta Rhymes during an altercation between a group of men during a
+Police believe Ramirez was shot and killed as he shielded Busta Rhymes during an altercation between a group of men during a video shoot for the rapper's "Touch It (Remix)."

 Although over 500 people were on the set in the Greenpoint section of Brooklyn, N.Y., authorities are reportedly being hindered in their investigation by the various rappers witnesses have placed at the scene of the crime.

-case this week when they interview a bodyguard who was at the scene of the crime.
+Police hope to get a break in the case this week when they interview a bodyguard who was at the scene of the crime.
 Police were waiting until Ramirez was laid to rest before talking to the bodyguard.

 Busta Rhymes is now drawing criticism for skipping the wake and for his delay in contacting authorities, who are seeking to re-interview him about the shooting on his video set that left Ramirez dead.

-Hip-Hop artists and celebrities when the shooting took place.
+The rapper initially told police he was inside the studio with other Hip-Hop artists and celebrities when the shooting took place.
 But police believe Busta Rhymes was feet away from Ramirez when he was shot.

 Ramirez' family members said the rapper admitted to witnessing the murder during a call he placed to express his condolences to the family.